mxshell/MXStatus/README.md

 ### Install Client

--   Client is installed on each workstation that you want to monitor.
--   Client will be installed on the system and will start running on system startup.
+Client will be registered as a systemd service managed by the [systemd](https://wiki.archlinux.org/title/systemd) and will be started automatically after booting.
--   Client will in charge of reporting status updates to the server.

 Note: Modify the [config file](client/config.json) to change the server address.